SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 ZF also supplied the S4’s five-speed manual gearbox.

-Despite its thickset appearance, the Delta S4’s bodywork was refined by extensive wind tunnel tests.
+Despite its thickset appearance, the Delta S4’s bodywork was refined during extensive wind tunnel tests.

 Panels were formed in fibreglass.
 Clamshell front and rear body sections tilted forwards for access to the mechanical components.